dkaslovsky/calendar-tasks/README.md

 ## Task Source Files
 Tasks are stored in text files, the paths to which are set using environment variables.
-There are three types of supported task files: weekly, monthly, and multi-dated (see subsections below).
+There are three types of supported task files: weekly, monthly, and annual (see descriptions below).

-Paths to all weekly files are stored in the `CALENDAR_TASKS_WEEKLY_SOURCES` environment variable.
+Paths to all weekly task files are stored in the `CALENDAR_TASKS_WEEKLY_SOURCES` environment variable.

-Paths to all monthly files are stored in the `CALENDAR_TASKS_MONTHLY_SOURCES` environment variable.
+Paths to all monthly task files are stored in the `CALENDAR_TASKS_MONTHLY_SOURCES` environment variable.

-Paths to all multi-date files are stored in the `CALENDAR_TASKS_MULTIDATE_SOURCES` environment variable.
+Paths to all annual task files are stored in the `CALENDAR_TASKS_ANNUAL_SOURCES` environment variable.

+Each environment variable supports specifying multiple files so that the source files can be organized however a user wishes.
+For example, it might be convenient to store each month's tasks in separate monthly task files.

 </br>